Home

 Article 71 (R el ati on to O ther Acts and Subordinate S tatutes)

-(1) Any person who is to be paid compensation under Article 68 shall not be prohibited from applying for compensation in accordance with other Acts and subordinate statutes.
+(1) Any person who is to be paid compensation under Article 68 shall not be prohibited from applying for compensation

-(3) If any who received compensation pursuant to this Act is to receive another compensation for the same reason under provisions of other Acts and subordinate statutes, the amount to be paid shall be determined with the already paid compensation deducted.
+under provisions of other Acts and subordinate statutes, the amount to be paid shall be determined with the already paid

-CHAPTER Ⅵ CITIZENSREQUEST FOR INSPECTION
+CHAPTER Ⅵ CITIZENS’ REQUEST FOR INSPECTION

 Article 72 (Right to Request Inspection)